rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 Another way to phrase this is
 that Python does not allow direct access to the underlying hardware.
-Whenever you try to do so, Python wraps the result in a Python object.
+You can try to do so, but the Python runtime always wraps the result in a Python object.
-And there is no way from within the Python language to pierce through this wrapper, and access the underlying data structures in the computer's memory.
+There is just no way from within the Python language to pierce through this wrapper, and access the underlying data structures in the computer's memory.